 The grounds include the New American Garden, the Mount Vernon Garden, and the Children’s Garden, as well as an arboretum and parkland.
 Named for OvS’ hallmark style, the New American Garden has sweeping lawns and vistas, and large garden vignettes that embrace the aesthetic of the American meadow, with a profusion of colour, texture and movement throughout the year.

 Thousands of bulbs create a stunning spring show, and in summer wide swaths of prairie-style perennials, planted in bold blocks, create a dramatic display.
 Ornamental grasses are a key feature of the garden, with more than 30 cultivars uniting the expansive borders.
 In autumn, the prairie-style planting has beautiful colour and texture, along with a range of trees, among them several American specimens, in the garden and arboretum.

 The Mount Vernon Garden is a reproduction of the 18th-century Upper Garden at George Washington’s estate in Virginia, with its shield shape, white picket fence, historic seed hut and planting.
 Updated in 2017, in response to a new interpretation of the historical plans, there are four box parterre, ornamental planting, fruit trees and productive edible borders.

-In addition to the newly renovated gardens, remnants of the old Italianate style manorial pleasure gardens and parkland, dating from the 1820s, can be seen within the grounds, including period features such as the grotto, the balustrade and curtain walling, as well as ornamental stonework.
+Remnants of the old Italianate-style manorial pleasure gardens and parkland, dating from the 1820s, can be seen within the grounds, including period features such as a grotto, balustrade and curtain walling, and ornamental stonework.